 At Point University the most important question is not “Where are you spiritually?”
 Rather we are more interested in “Where can you be?”
 Spiritual formation is about the whole person – and we strive to provide opportunities in a variety of contexts which address not merely “going to church” but “the whole person.”

 The apostle Peter perhaps says it best: “continue to grow in the grace and knowledge of our Lord.”
 (2 Peter 3:18) That really is what spiritual formation is all about at Point University.
 It doesn’t matter where you start – but it does matter where we are headed!

-If you have any questions about this covenant and the guidelines contained in it, please contact your Campus Life Minister (CLM) or the Student Life Office.
-Bear in mind that the guidelines set forth in this covenant are subject to change and apply to all students enrolled at Point University.
+If you have any questions about the Point Community Honor Code, please contact Student Life.
+Questions regarding The Covenant for Christian Community should be directed to Spiritual Formation.
+Bear in mind that the guidelines set forth in the Honor Code and Covenant are subject to change and apply to all students enrolled at Point University.

 If you have trouble opening this or any other document on the website, make sure you are using the most up-to-date versions of your web browser and of Adobe Acrobat Reader.